TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Optional description of the model.
 Automatically registered as a table description/comment with the underlying SQL engine (if supported by the engine).

 ### physical_properties (previously table_properties)
-- A key-value mapping of arbitrary table properties specific to the target engine applied on SQLMesh's physical layer.
+- A key-value mapping of arbitrary properties specific to the target engine that are applied to the model table / view in the physical layer.
 For example:

 ```sql linenums="1"
 MODEL (